Calvin and Hobbes: Wagon and sled rides

-Calvin and Hobbes frequently ride downhill in a wagon or sled (depending on the season), as a device to add some physical comedy to the strip and because, according to Watterson, "it's a lot more interesting ... than talking heads."
-While the ride is sometimes the focus of the strip, it also frequently serves as a counterpoint or visual metaphor while Calvin ponders the meaning of life, death, God, philosophy or a variety of other weighty subjects.
-Many of their rides end in spectacular crashes which leave them battered, beaten up and broken, a fact which convinces Hobbes to sometimes hop off before a ride even begins.
-In the final strip, Calvin and Hobbes depart on their sled to go exploring.
-This theme is similar (perhaps even an homage) to scenes in Walt Kelly's Pogo.
-Calvin and Hobbes' sled has been described as the most famous sled in American arts since Citizen Kane.
+Calvin and Hobbes frequently ride downhill in a wagon or sled (depending on the season) as a device to add some physical comedy to the strip and because, according to Watterson, "it's a lot more interesting ... than talking heads".
+While sometimes the focus of the strip, the ride frequently serves as a visual metaphor while Calvin ponders the meaning of life, death, God, or other weighty subjects.
+Calvin and Hobbes's sled has been described as "the most famous sled in American arts since Citizen Kane."